DigiBP/Team-Strawberries/README.md

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/838c8b79-80a4-446e-affe-e9e13e63f624)

-Data base - Google Sheets was also integrated, that can be directly accessed from created Gmail account.
+Data base - Google Sheet, was also integrated, which then can be directly accessed from created Gmail account.

 ![image](https://github.com/DigiBP/Team-Strawberries/assets/97253646/af29c7ad-e471-4ab1-aefe-4de2cce0deed)

-In order to connect it with Camunda Cockpit for process execution, busi
+To identify seperate suppliers and facilitate further processing, a unique identifier called BKey (Business Key) for each supplier is created, by using a formula {{pi * random * 1000}}, which essentially helps to pull and connect the required data to Camunda later on in the process.

 ### 1. Intgration of Google Sheets